 Collective wisdom might best be found when small groups of people are given a chance to discuss and deliberate, say social scientists Dan Ariely, Gerry Garbulsky, Joaquin Navajas and Mariano Sigman.
 Could this suggest a better way to vote?Continue reading

 Why you should listen

 Mariano Sigman, a physicist by training, is a leading figure in the cognitive neuroscience of learning and decision making.
-He is the founder of the Integrative Neuroscience Laboratory at the University of Buenos Aires.
 Sigman was awarded a Human Frontiers Career Development Award, the National Prize of Physics, the Young Investigator Prize of "College de France," the IBM Scalable Data Analytics Award and is a scholar of the James S. McDonnell Foundation.
 In 2016 he was made a Laureate of the Pontifical Academy of Sciences.

 In The Secret Life of the Mind, Sigman's ambition is to explain the mind so that we can understand ourselves and others more deeply.
 He shows how we form ideas during our first days of life, how we give shape to our fundamental decisions, how we dream and imagine, why we feel certain emotions, how the brain transforms and how who we are changes with it.
 Spanning biology, physics, mathematics, psychology, anthropology, linguistics, philosophy and medicine, as well as gastronomy, magic, music, chess, literature and art, The Secret Life of the Mind revolutionizes how neuroscience serves us in our lives, revealing how the infinity of neurons inside our brains manufacture how we perceive, reason, feel, dream and communicate.